It’s that time of year again! The time when Americans get their tax refunds from good ol’ Uncle Sam!

 One of my favorite tools for investing windfalls of cash is Betterment, a robo-advisor that makes it easy to invest.

-I got a refund of $360 this year (a self-employment miracle!) and immediately invested it into exchange traded funds via Betterment.
+I got a refund of about $400 (a self-employment miracle!) this year thanks to my contributions to my SEP IRA and immediately invested it into exchange-traded funds via Betterment.

 2. Apply it to next year’s taxes (or quarterly taxes if self-employed).